agraef/agraef.github.io/README.md

 * **NEW!** [ShuttlePRO](https://github.com/agraef/ShuttlePRO) is a user program for interpreting input from a [Contour Design Shuttle](https://www.contourdesign.com/product/shuttlepro-v2/) device.
 This is a fork of [nanosyzygy's original version](https://github.com/nanosyzygy/ShuttlePRO) which adds many enhancements such as Jack MIDI support, so that the device can also be used as a MIDI controller.
 An Arch PKGBUILD is available in the [AUR](https://aur.archlinux.org/packages/shuttlepro-git/).

-* **NEW!** [xwiimote-lua](https://github.com/agraef/xwiimote-lua) is a Pd external written in Lua which provides easy access to the Wii Remote on Linux, using the [xwiimote](http://dvdhrm.github.io/xwiimote/) library.
+* [xwiimote-lua](https://github.com/agraef/xwiimote-lua) is a Pd external written in Lua which provides easy access to the Wii Remote on Linux, using the [xwiimote](http://dvdhrm.github.io/xwiimote/) library.
 (The package also includes a little Lua wrapper of libxwiimote which may be useful to Lua programmers who don't run Pd but are looking for a way to access the Wii Remote from Lua.)

 ## Notes